hermanussen/JsonByExampleGenerator/README.md

 ## Manually change the type or name of properties

 Sometimes you may not like the name of the property or the type that is used.
-For example, if you want a `DateTime` instead of a `string` or a `int` instead of a `double`.
-The generator cannot detect this based on examples.
+For example, if you want a `long` instead of an `int`.
+The generator has to guess, based on example data.
+And that may not always have the desired result.

 You can fix this by specifying the property exactly how you want it in a partial class.
 Example: